Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 **Institutional backing, international participation, and shared continuity for Sutton SignWriting**

-The work now needs a support model that matches its real use.
+The work requires a stewardship model that matches its real use.

 Its core claim is simple:

-> shared language infrastructure needs shared support
+> shared language infrastructure requires shared stewardship

 This entry explains how institutional backing, international partner relationships, country-level coordination, and future funding pathways can work together without pretending that every country, institution, or collaborator has the same role.

-## Why This Belongs In Infrastructure And Program
+## Why International Coordination Matters

-International support is not only outreach.
+International stewardship is not only outreach.

 It is part of the infrastructure problem.

 Sutton SignWriting already supports education, research, public language resources, community activity, software, fonts, datasets, and technical standards.
-When that work depends too heavily on one maintainer or one informal support structure, international users inherit the fragility.
+When that work depends too heavily on one maintainer or one informal stewardship structure, international users inherit the continuity risk.

 The infrastructure question is therefore not only: